code050/codestyle/README.md

 and PHPStan checks.
 This is because the stub configuration files are very strict and will enforce a lot of rules.
 For PHPStan you can generate a baseline file to ignore all the errors.

-But because PHP_CodeSniffer does not support a baseline file, you can use `--loose` flag to initialize the package with a looser configuration.
+If you do not want to use the Php-cs baseline for your project, you can use `--loose` flag to initialize the package with a looser configuration.
 This will report a lot of common errors as warnings instead of errors, so you can fix them at your own pace.
 In the background the `--loose` flag will copy the `phpcs.loose.xml` file instead of the `phpcs.xml` file.